nswdpc/silverstripe-mailgun-sync/README.md

 When true, failed messages have their contents downloaded for later resubmission after 'resubmit_failures' attempts When false, failed messages are not downloaded.

-If you are downloading messages, the [Secure Assets](https://github.com/silverstripe/silverstripe-secureassets) module should be used to restrict file access.
 ### track_userform
 You may have the [User Forms](https://github.com/silverstripe/silverstripe-userforms) module installed but not want to track submissions.
 Set this option to false if so.
 ### always_set_sender